SugarAng5l/uhhhh/README.md

  Elder faerie] thinks: Salt, do you know what a brr brr patapim ai toe asmr is

+ 14:56[the radiant queen always wins!] i should have left you in the orphanage's doorstep l=years ago

  23:27[queen dizzy] Rips shirt open to reveal shirt underneath that says I LOVE WOMEN!!!!!!!!!😍😍😍😍😍😍❣😍💕❣💕❣🍎💓🍎💓😍🍎🍎🌷🌷🌷🤩🌷🤩💙👑😘😘🌊🪨🌊😰💙🤑💙

  22:57[Two (TPOT)] W toe